SimplifyJobs/New-Grad-Positions/README.md

 # 2021 New Grad Applications
 The 2021 Full time grind has begun!
-Use this repo to share and keep track of any undergraduate internships in quant, SWE, and PM.
-Need internship prep?
+Use this repo to share and keep track of any full time positions in quant, SWE, and PM.

+Need interview prep?
 Check out Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) for help!

+Looking for internships?
+Check out our internship repo [here](https://github.com/Pitt-CSC/Summer2021-Internships)

 Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) and [christine-hu](https://github.com/christine-hu/summer-2019-internships) for inspiration!